Kerbas-ad-astra/SMURFF/README.md

 ##Known and anticipated issues

 Mass data that isn't stored as a straight-up number can't be modified by this version of SMURFF.
 This includes tankMass from FS/Interstellar Fuel Switch, which is stored as a series of semicolon-separated values.
 If you know how to modify them with a ModuleManager patch, please tell me!
-Otherwise, tanks that use that variable (**all fuel tanks** if you use Cryogenic Engines without removing the CryoEnginesFuelTankSwitcher patch!) will receive no buff from SMURFF.
+Otherwise, tanks that use that variable (**all fuel tanks** if you use Cryogenic Engines without removing or replacing the CryoEnginesFuelTankSwitcher patch!) will receive no buff from SMURFF.

 Please let me know in the forum thread or on [**the GitHub issue tracker**](https://github.com/Kerbas-ad-astra/SMURFF/issues) if you find any others!